BlueDotBrigade/daten-lokator/README.md

 using BlueDotBrigade.Weevil;

 [TestMethod]
-public void Clear_BeforeSelected_Returns200()
+public void SupportClearingSelectedRecords()
 {
 	// The input file associated with this test
 	// will be automatically located.
 	var engine = Engine
 		.UsingPath(InputData.GetFilePath())
 		.Open();